OpenDSU/docssite/pages/concepts/DSU-Introduction-(RFC-001).md

 SSApp Architecture is described in <a href="https://www.opendsu.org/pages/concepts/SSApps-Architecture-(RFC-028).html">SSApp Architecture (RFC-028)</a>.

-SSApp Implementation is described in <a href="https://www.opendsu.org/pages/beginners/SSapp%20implementation(RFC%20034).html">SSApp implementation (RFC-034)</a>.
+SSApp Implementation is described in <a href="https://www.opendsu.org/pages/beginners/SSapp-Implementation(RFC-034).html">SSApp Implementation (RFC-034)</a>.